sangambaral17/TradeMaster/README.md

 - Built with [.NET](https://dot.net) by Microsoft
 - UI designed with WPF
-- Database powered by SQLite / SQL Server
+- Database powered by SQLite
 - Icons from Material Design Icons

 ---